solgenomics/breedbase_dockerfile/README.md

     Depending on where your database is running, you may need to use the `--network` option.
 For a database server running on the host machine (localhost in your sgn_local.conf), use `--network="host"`.

-4. Access the application

-    Once the service is running, you can access the application at http://localhost:7080

 ## Deploy for Development